 These tracking URLs can automatically give the information to your chosen system for tracking, including a CRM.
 Urchin Tracking Module (UTM) is the most common tracking URL system.
 It lets you track the campaign source, campaign source medium, campaign source, campaign content, and campaign term.
 Google even has its own tool that lets you easily add these tracking parameters.

 Include Lead Sources in Forms

 Most CRMs include the ability to build a form that you can customize with various fields.
 Some of these forms will also be able to use and store the tracking URLs within the record of contact.
-Alternatively, you can use something like Gravity Forms, which is simple to configure and achieves the same goal with less complications.
-Essentially, Gravity Forms allows you to add in fields to the form that are hidden and include the campaign tracking parameters.
+Alternatively, you can use something like Gravity Forms, which is simple to configure and achieves the same goal with fewer complications.
+Essentially, Gravity Forms allows you to add fields to the form that are hidden and include the campaign tracking parameters.

 Use Phone Tracking

 Do not limit the information you track related to your marketing campaign to just URLs.
 Your campaign is also likely to include a phone number for your law firm which can and should also be tracked.
 There are numerous third-party integrations for phone tracking.
 Zapier, for example, can automatically update or create a contact in the CRM via a Zap.
-The phone tracking system can pick up your lead source when a potential client calls thanks to a tracking phone number combined with a tracking URL that sent visitors to the page with the number.
+The phone tracking system can pick up your lead source when a potential client calls thanks to a tracking phone number combined with a tracking URL that sends visitors to the page with the number.

 The only thing to keep in mind is that phone tracking tends to be more expensive.
 There is typically a base fee per month plus fees for every number you track.
-As such, you may want to stick to manually tracking the source of phone leads, having your team ask callers.
+As such, you may want to stick to manually tracking the source of phone leads, and having your team ask callers.